Zapit-Optostim/zapit-tcp-bridge/README.md

 (1, 19, 2, 4)
 ```

-Now what do these integers represent?
-What the gen_Zapit_byte_tuple() function is actually doing is using bitmasks to represent the set of boolean and integer values that are being communicated with the server.
-Specifically. it is mapping boolean keys and values to integer values and then multiplying them together to produce integers with specific patterns.
+What do these integers represent?
+What the gen_Zapit_byte_tuple() function is actually doing is using **[bitmasks](https://en.wikipedia.org/wiki/Mask_(computing))** to represent the set of boolean and integer values that are being communicated with the server.
+It is mapping boolean keys and values to integer values and then combining them together to produce integers with specific patterns.
 This is done using 3 dictionaries, mapping argument keys to integers, argument values to integers, and booleans to integers, respectively.
 We can view these three dictionaries below:

 ```python
 keys_to_int_dict = {"conditionNum_channel": 1, "laser_channel": 2, "hardwareTriggered_channel": 4,